mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 - Avoid synchronization primitives (locks, atomic operations)
 - Minimize unnecessary computation in the business logic processor.

-BitShares is built to aim high-performance blockchain and has been done to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic, and to design a protocol the facilitates these kinds of optimizations.
+DNA is built to aim high-performance blockchain and has been done to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic, and to design a protocol the facilitates these kinds of optimizations.

-BitShares Available Features
+DNA Available Features
 --------------------------------

-BitShares can be made to function as a software, a network, a ledger, a bank, an exchange, and a currency all at once. (e.g., It can fulfill the role of a bank by maintaining a distributed ledger that tracks debt collateralized by other assets.
-You can find out that BitShares offers numerous features that are not available on other popular blockchain platforms.
+DNA can be made to function as a software, a network, a ledger, a bank, an exchange, and a currency all at once. (e.g., It can fulfill the role of a bank by maintaining a distributed ledger that tracks debt collateralized by other assets.
+You can find out that DNA offers numerous features that are not available on other popular blockchain platforms.

 * **SmartCoins** are fungible, divisible and free from any restrictions.
 A SmartCoin is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
 SmartCoins implement the concept of a collateralized loan and offer it on the blockchain.
-* **Decentralized Exchange** - BitShares provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.
+* **Decentralized Exchange** - DNA provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.

   - Secure: All of the reserves are kept as BTS held on the blockchain, and they cannot be stolen, because there are no private keys that can be compromised to steal the reserves.